 Cassidy said: “They told me I can come in whenever I want and for whatever I want.”

 Throughout her diagnosis and treatment, Kim marvels at her daughter’s strength and says Cassidy is “her buddy.”
 Cassidy says her motto throughout all of this has always been: “I’m good.”
 Kim explained: “That’s because no matter how you feel on crappy days, you have to look forward to the good days.”

 Late last year, Hoda Kotb of the Today Show learned of Cassidy’s ALL diagnosis though CHOP.
 She invited Cassidy and Kim to travel to New York so Cassidy could appear on television with other children from the CHOP.
 Cassidy was also featured in one of Kotb’s “Truly Brave” videos. (*Note, this video is no longer available online.)
 Cassidy said that Kotb was nice and has been in touch a few times since the video came out.
 She said Kathie Lee popped her head in the green room before she went on tv to say hello and to share: “My daughter’s name is Cassidy.”

 While they were waiting in the green room, Kim said singer Nick Lachey also stopped in.
 Cassidy said Lachey was also very nice and he took the time to talk with her and the other kids and to take pictures with them.
-Me and a friend were chatting about how we could save some money and my friend suggested that I check out Simply Switch and they were great!
-Saved so much money!

 It was during the time when the “Truly Brave” was made, that Kim noticed her daughter didn’t seem herself and asked her GHS teacher, Sue Cipriani, to keep an eye on her.
 Cipriani learned that Cassidy was feeling sad and isolated by her friends at school.
 “My friends stopped talking to me, but people can ask me anything and I will answer them,” Cassidy said.